 Who are we?

-There are 13 faculty members in the political science department.
-We, not teaching assistants or part-time faculty, will teach the courses you take in small classes of usually 15 to 20 students.
+Our faculty, not teaching assistants or part-time faculty, will teach the courses you take in small classes of usually 15 to 20 students.
 Ours is a student-friendly environment with open office doors that invites students to meet one-on-one with professors.